-Projected uses for these robots include performing essential tasks in the garde manger (cold kitchen) and cuisine chaude (hot kitchen), as well as minor housekeeping chores.
-They are also expected to handle various "front-of-house" duties, such as dispatching beverages, welcoming guests, assisting with reception, providing room service, and serving as chatbots.
-These capabilities increase their potential utility and have the potential to enhance guests' overall stay experiences.
-(Tuomi et al., 2020; Murphy et al., 2017; Pinillos et al., 2016; Kim and Qu, 2014; Murphy et al., 2019), for instance, "Flippy" and "Connie" has been employed at the back and front of the house respectively (Kolodny, 2017; IBM, 2016), lowering costs, enhancing service effectiveness, and piquing customer interest (Ivanov et al., 2017).
+These robots are anticipated to perform crucial "back-of-house" tasks specifically within the garde manger (cold kitchen) and hot kitchen in addition to some minor housekeeping chores, as well as "front-of-house" duties like despatching beverages, reception duties, room service, providing welcome services, chatbots, increasing its utilitarian value to improve guests' overall stay experiences (Tuomi et al,2021; Zhang et al.,2020; Murphy et al., 2017; Pinillos et al., 2016; Kim and Qu, 2014; Murphy et al., 2016), for instance, "Flippy" and "Connie" has been employed at the back and front of the house respectively (Kolodny, 2017; IBM, 2016), lowering costs, enhancing service effectiveness, and piquing customer interest (Ivanov et al., 2017).
 However, Hotel Service Robots (HSR) acceptance in extant literature remains severely vague (Chuah et al., 2021).
-Extant research has been carried out to address the wants and needs of HSR (Gretzel and Murphy 2019; Ivanov et al., 2017, 2019; Murphy et al., 2017, 2019; Rosete et al., 2020; Tun and Lau, 2017; Tussyadiah 2020) driven by demand side perspectives towards HSR espousal (Ivanov et al., 2018a, b; Lin et al., 2021; Stock & Merkle 2017; Tusyadiah et al., 2017), and acceptance of HSR (Park et al., 2021; Tussyadiah et al., 2020), chores deemed as congruous for HSR (Ivannov and Webbster 2019a,b) guests experience of HSR (Tussyadiah and Park, 2018), influence of communication on work engagement (Choia et al., 2019), impact of HSR on consumer journey towards marque experience (Chan and Tung, 2019), engagement amongst guests and HSR (Nakanishi et al., 2020), intensity of HSR disposition on affinity (Qiu et al., 2020) functional process failure recuperation of HSR (Ho et al., 2020), the prodding intensity of HSR (Tussyadiah and Miller, 2019), visitor insights about HRS's resemblance (Yun, 2018, 2020; Yu and Ngan, 2019), the effect of HSR on transaction perceptions (Song et al., 2020) HSR service motivatons (Kervenoael et al., 2020), HSR effect and human similitude (Zhu and Chang 2020).
+Extant research has been carried out to address the wants and needs of HSR (Gretsel and Murrphy 2019; Ivannov et al. 2017, 2019; Murrphy et al. 2017, 2019; Rosete et al. 2020; Tun and Lau 2017; Tusyadiah 2020) driven by demand side perspectives towards HSR espousal (Ivannov et al. 2018a, b; Linn et al. 2019; Luu et al. 2019; Stok & Merkell 2017; Tusyadiah et al. 2017), and acceptance of HSR (Pak 2020; Tusyadiah et al. 2020), chores deemed as congruous for HSR (Ivannov and Webbster 2019a,b) guests experience of HSR (Tusyadiah and Pak 2018), influence of communication on work engagement (Choie et al. 2019), impact of HSR on consumer journey towards marque experience (Chaan and Tunng 2019), engagement amongst guests and HSR (Nakanisi et al. 2020), intensity of HSR disposition on affinity (Qieu et al. 2020) functional process failure recuperation of HSR (Hoe et al. 2020), the prodding intensity of HSR (Tusyadiah and Miler 2019), visitor insights about HRS's resemblance (Yuu 2018, 2020; Yuu and Ngaan 2019), the effect of HSR on transaction perceptions (Zong et al. 2020) HSR service motivatons (Kevenol et al. 2020), HSR effect andhuman similitude (Zhu and Chang 2020).
 However, if hotel guests do not want to be served by robots, then hotels might revert to the laws of consumer orientation (Ivanov at al., 2020).

-The novelty of HSR is still at its prefatory stage, which hinders a strong theoretical and practical understanding of its utility (Belanche et al., 2020; Tuomi et al., 2020).
+The novelty of HSR is still at its prefatory stage, which hinders a strong theoretical and practical understanding of its utility (Belanche et al., 2020; Tuomi et al, 2021).
+To mitigate this issue, this research conducted a cross country study across six Southeast Asian countries.
 Moreover, Europeans perception of HSR are known but the same cannot be confirmed about Southeast Asians (SEA) based on cross country studies with a large sample size (Lanzer et al., 2020).
-To mitigate this issue, this research conducted a cross country study across six southeast Asian countries using a sizeable sample.
 Guests are less receptive towards high anthropomorphism (Yu, 2020; Jia et al., 2021) triggering the uncanny valley effect.
 Voorhees et al., (2017) demarcates the service process into three distinct stages namely the pre consumption, consumption and post consumption.
-Cousins and Lillicrap (2012) reflects the stages of food and beverage services into the "front of the house" and "back of the house" process respectively.
-Therefore in order to harmonise the service process, managers must decide on the levels of robotisation and humanisation respectively (Ivanov et al., 2017; Ivanov & Webster, 2019) in order to reduce service breakdown.
+Lilicrap and Coussins (2010) reflects the stages into the "front of the house" and "back of the house" process of food and beverage services.
+In pursuant Bell et al., (2011) demarcates the chronical service sequential process the aforementioned stages leading to homogeneity in terms of process and heterogeneity in terms of tasks.
+Therefore in order to harmonise the service process, managers must decide on the levels of robotisation and humanisation respectively (Ivanov et al., 2017; Ivanov & Webster, 2019b) in order to reduce service breakdown.